-LEPO is part of well-defined investment portfolios that provides a sophisticated style of option to suit investor’s broader risk profiles.
+LEPO is part of well-defined investment portfolios that provides a sophisticated option style to suit investors' broader risk profiles.

 It stands for low exercise price options and is like the forward purchases or a forward sale of shares.